Home Educating a Sensory Child

 Expand the Academic Year

 Speaking of changing the schedule, some days of home education will unfortunately be a wash.
 Your child just doesn’t want to pay attention, or some stimuli keep bothering them.
-No matter what it is, on those days when your child just isn’t feeling their lessons, don’t push.
+No matter what it is, on those days when your child just isn’t feeling their lessons, relax.

 It’s problematic if you have day after day where your child doesn’t want to pay attention, but a day or so every week might be what you should come to expect.
 For that reason, rather than homeschool your child from September to June like a traditional school, you could see your child growing and learning all year long.
 This will keep them up on what they perhaps ought to be doing, but give them plenty of leeway for those days where things don’t go well and you need to do something completely different.